Michael

 Overview

-Michael has appeared (led) in the High Court of Australia and in intermediate appellate courts and at the trial level in various jurisdictions (both led and unled).
+Michael has appeared (led) in the High Court of Australia and (led and unled) in intermediate appellate courts and at first instance in various jurisdictions.

 1. Master of Laws (First Class), University of Cambridge, 2020

-2. Bachelor of Laws (University Medal), University of Queensland, 2016
+2. Bachelor of Laws (University Medal, First Class), University of Queensland, 2016

 3. Bachelor of Arts, University of Queensland, 2016